-In 2017, when the sale of recreational marijuana was legalized, the legislature amended the list of items prohibited for purchase with economic assistance to include recreational marijuana.2
+In 2017, when the sale of recreational marijuana was legalized, the legislature amended the list of items prohibited for purchase with economic assistance to include recreational marijuana.

 DTA has developed a responsive protocol to engage newly licensed retail recreational marijuana establishments.
 The protocol includes an initial letter sent from DTA's commissioner to new licensees informing them of relevant law and potential sanctions for violations of the law.
 PI then works with licensees to answer questions, provide resources, as well as conducting on-site visits to ensure DTA's ATM and POS blocking initiative is working properly.
 This protocol has been successful.
-As of December 2020, DTA's ATM and POS blocking initiative prevented the use of more than \$9,465 in benefits at recreational marijuana dispensaries.
+As of December 2021, this initiative has prevented the use of more than \$28,951 in benefits from being used at recreational marijuana dispensaries since it was implemented.